USMAI-Library-Consortium/sru-queryer/readme.md

 Each modifier is preceeded by a '/' and optional spacing.
 One or many modifiers may be included.
 Modifiers must include a base_name, but MAY include a context_set, operator, and value.

 From the LOC website, a modifier on a Boolean Operator looks like: `dc.title any fish or/rel.combine=sum dc.creator any sanderson`.
-A modifier on an SearchClause looks like `any /relevant /cql.string`
+A modifier on a SearchClause looks like `any /relevant /cql.string`

-One thought of interest - it may be possible to include a LITERAL instead of a modifier for custom modifiers / modifier formats not available through this program.
+One thought of interest - it may be possible to include a RawCQL instead of a modifier for custom modifiers / modifier formats not available through this program.
 I've not tested it, but it's likely to work.

 #### USAGE